 Greece is a member of the European Union along with 27 other countries.
 It has also signed the Schengen Agreement which means that people can move freely between Greece and other Schengen countries.

-Visitors traveling to Greece from other Schengen countries do not need a Europe travel visa for Greece.
-Non-EU travelers coming from outside the Schengen Area fall into two categories depending nationality: citizens from countries eligible for an ETIAS visa for Greece, and those from non-eligible countries who need a Schengen visa to enter.
+Visitors traveling to Greece from other Schengen countries do not need a Europe travel visa waiver for Greece.
+Non-EU travelers coming from outside the Schengen Area fall into two categories depending nationality: citizens from countries eligible for an ETIAS travel Authorization for Greece, and those from non-eligible countries who need a Schengen visa to enter.

 Greece joined the EU in 1981 and was among the first countries to join the single currency (the euro) in 2002.
 As an EU member it part of the single-market and EU law applies.